| Previous Section | Index | Home Page |

 Mr. Speaker: I am not sure that I can accommodate the right hon.
 Gentleman in relation to his first question.
 I am not sure that it would be right to interfere with a legal process in the way that I think his question would invite me to do.
 I would like to reflect further upon the second point that he has very reasonably put to me.

 Dr. Evan Harris (Oxford, West and Abingdon) (LD): On the same point of order, Mr. Speaker.
-While you are reflecting on that point, may I ask you also to reflect on whether the increasing habit of solicitors of seeking injunctions in advance of publication, not only in this case but in others, might prevent newspapers regularly from reporting such questions?
+While you are reflecting on that point, may I ask you also to reflect on whether the increasing habit of solicitors of seeking injunctions in advance of publication, not only in this case but in others, might regularly prevent newspapers from reporting such questions?
 Given that the efforts of John Wilkes MP in the 18th century to provide for the reporting of parliamentary proceedings were such an important breakthrough, and indeed led to the disuse of sedition laws against this House, would it be possible for you to reflect on that and see whether something urgently needs to be done to control the habit of law firms of seeking to prevent the reporting of this House?

 Mr. Speaker: It has always been my pleasure to reflect on any observations put to me by the hon.
 Gentleman, but I fear that he is seeking to inveigle me into a wider debate than I should enter this afternoon.
 I think it is fair simply to reiterate the point that the proceedings of the House have been, and will be, in no way inhibited.
 For today, I would like to leave it at that.